Van Helsing (video game): Plot

 Now in the realm of Dracula's Castle, in pursuit of answers to his past, retribution for past sins forgotten, Van Helsing delves deeper finding Anna bound to a cross.
 After freeing her she discovers him Van Helsing being bitten and her brother killed in defense.
 The reunion cut short by the roof collapsing on them, opening the floor below.
 After continuing deeper into the icy realm of Dracula's Castle, Van Helsing defeats the final Bride of Dracula, Aleera, with a silver stake through the heart.
 Prior to the battle she had been waiting 400 years for the moment to kill Helsing.

 At the top of the tower in Dracula's Castle Helsing finds the Frankenstein monster attached to a mechanism acting as a generator to give life to Dracula's offspring.
 After freeing him, Van Helsing descends the tower and Dracula is there waiting for him, calling Helsing Gabriel then transforming to his demon form.
 At the stroke of midnight, Van Helsing (Gabriel), transforms into a werewolf, striking fear into Dracula even in his demon form.
-After killing Dracula as a werewolf, Anna attempts to cure him but is stricken down and killed.
-Reverting back to human form, Van Helsing blames himself for her death.
+After killing Dracula as a werewolf, Anna attempts to cure him but is stricken down and killed in the process.
+Reverting to human form, Van Helsing blames himself for her death.
 He watches as her soul leaves.

 Reception

-The PlayStation 2 and Xbox versions received "mixed" reviews, while the Game Boy Advance version received "unfavorable" reviews, according to the review aggregation website Metacritic.
+The PlayStation 2 and Xbox versions received "mixed" reviews, earning a score of 64/100 and 63/100, respectively, while the Game Boy Advance version received "unfavorable" reviews, earning a score of 33/100, according to the review aggregation website Metacritic.
+The Game Boy Advance version is one of the lowest scored games for the platform on Metacritic.

 In Japan, Famitsu gave the PS2 version a score of three sevens and one eight for a total of 29 out of 40.

-Many critics state the game to be better than the film it is based on.
+IGN gave the PS2 and Xbox versions of the game a score of 6.5/10, praising the game's combat and positively noting its similarities to the Devil May Cry series, whilst criticizing the poor camera and the reverse difficulty curve the game features, ultimately describing the game as "a fun diversion for an afternoon".

+The Game Boy Advance version of the game was generally panned, with its graphics receiving particular scorn.
+IGN gave the game a 2.5/10, criticizing nearly every element of the game.
+They specifically called the game "downright ugly", bemoaning the incredibly muddy and pixelated graphics, and panning the engine as unable to "keep up with what the designers throw at it, with tremendous slowdown occurring when four or more enemies show up on-screen."